 When you begin treating gingivitis in kids, symptoms should go away within a few days to a few weeks of treatment.
 The gums should go from irritated and sore to a normal pink and unswollen state.
 The gums should be less irritable and sensitive overall, as long as the child maintains their oral hygiene routine.

 While there isn’t anything that explicitly kills gingivitis, there are ways to cure it.
 Using a fluoride mouth rinse is an excellent way to help treat gingivitis.
-Other ways to help treat and prevent gingivitis includes:
+Other ways to help treat and prevent gingivitis include:

 - Regular dental cleanings with a pediatric dentist